ycpcs/cs481-fall2021-PW/README.md

 ---

-This is the website for CS481-PW, Fall 2020 at York College of Pennsylvania for the Privileged Walk Project.
+This is the website for CS481-PW, Fall 2020 at York College of Pennsylvania for the Privilege Walk Project.

 Unless indicated otherwise, all materials are